ibm-cloud-docs/power-iaas/downloading-aix-iso-image.md

 ## Copying your ISO image to an AIX virtual machine (VM)

 After you download an AIX installation DVD as an ISO image, you must copy the image to an existing AIX VM's file system.
-To copy the image, you must use the Secure Copy Protocol ([scp](https://www.ibm.com/support/knowledgecenter/ST5Q4U_1.5.2/com.ibm.storwize.v7000.unified.152.doc/usgr_usng_scp.html){: external}) command.
+To copy the image, you must use Secure Copy Protocol (SCP).
 SCP is a protocol for securely transferring files between a local and a remote host or between two remote hosts.

-The `scp` command does not work unless you are on a public network.
-{: important}

-1. Copy the ISO image file to an existing AIX VM's filesystem by using the `scp` command.
+1. Copy the ISO image to an existing AIX VM's file system by using the ([scp](https://www.ibm.com/support/knowledgecenter/ST5Q4U_1.5.2/com.ibm.storwize.v7000.unified.152.doc/usgr_usng_scp.html){: external}) command.

 ```shell
 scp [Options] [[User@]From_Host:]Source_File [[User@]To_Host:][Destination_File]
 ```
+{: pre}

+The scp command does not work unless you are on a public network.
+{: important}

-1. Run the [loopmount](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/l_commands/loopmount.html){: external} command to make an image file available as a file system by using the loopback device.
+2. Run the [loopmount](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/l_commands/loopmount.html){: external} command to make an image file available as a file system by using the loopback device.

 ```shell
 loopmount {-i imagefile | -l device} [-o mount options -m mountpoint]
 ```
+{: pre}

-1. Use the [installp](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/i_commands/installp.html) command to install the image in a compatible installation package.
-You must use the `-R` flag to specify your image's path.
+3\.
+Use the [installp](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/i_commands/installp.html) command to install the image in a compatible installation package.
+You must use the `-R` flag to specify your ISO image's path.

 ```shell
 installp [-R _path_] [-a |-a -c [-N]] [-_eLogFile_] [-V _Number_  [-_dDevice_] [-E] [-Y] [-b] [-S] [-B] [-D] [-I] [-p] [-Q] [-q] [ -v] [-X] [-F | -g] [-O { [r] [s] [u]}] [-t _SaveDirectory_ ] [-w] [-_zBlockSize_] { _FilesetName_ [_Level_]... | -f _ListFile_ | all}
 ```
+{: pre}

+4. Upon the completion of the installation, the system generates an installation summary.
+Verify that the **Result** column shows success for all of the loaded files.
+You can also verify the installation's success by typing the following at a command prompt, `lslpp -aL | grep -i idsldap`.